-- 1. Protection of human rights of all persons involved including the reduction of stigma and discrimination, and the creation of a supportive environment for HIV prevention, treatment, care and support. - 2.
-Confidentiality and privacy of all data to be guaranteed at all levels in health and other sectors. - 3.
-Equal access to sustainable health and protection services for all citizens (including persons with temporary residence) with special attention to people living with HIV, most at-risk and vulnerable groups (including displaced persons and refugees). - 4.
+- Protection of human rights of all persons involved including the reduction of stigma and discrimination, and the creation of a supportive environment for HIV prevention, treatment, care and support. - 2.
+Confidentiality and privacy of all data to be guaranteed at all levels in health and other sectors.

+- 3. Equal access to sustainable health and protection services for all citizens (including persons with temporary residence) with special attention to people living with HIV, most at-risk and vulnerable groups (including displaced persons and refugees). - 4.
 Most at-risk populations and people living with HIV have universal access to a package of essential cost-effective HIV interventions based on their needs. - 5.
 Promotion of healthy life styles and interventions to prevent and empower individuals and groups to be able to protect themselves against HIV infection. - 6.
 Participation of the target population to ensure their active involvement in the design, implementation and evaluation of all proposed activities. - 7.
-Evidence-informed and results oriented programming, monitoring and evaluation.
+Evidence-informed and results oriented programming, monitoring and evaluation. - 8.
+Multisectoral approach to HIV based on age, gender and diversities, including all partners at all levels within public, private and non-profit sector, in accordance with existing strategies and international obligations.

-The new National AIDS Strategy for the Republic of Montenegro 2010 to 2014 accords priority to changing the behaviours of males and females already engaging in HIV risk behaviours (such as unprotected anal, oral and vaginal sex, and injecting drugs with non-sterile equipment) and providing them with universal access to prevention and treatment interventions.
+The National AIDS Strategy for the Republic of Montenegro 2010 to 2014 accords priority to changing the behaviours of males and females already engaging in HIV risk behaviours (such as unprotected anal, oral and vaginal sex, and injecting drugs with non-sterile equipment) and providing them with universal access to prevention and treatment interventions.
 Efforts to improve the quality of life of people living with HIV and to prevent HIV transmission to their sexual partners will also be intensified.
 In order to implement these interventions, the intense stigma and discrimination faced by these groups will need to be addressed.
 Attention is paid to groups (military, uniformed services and children and adolescents living without parental care, or working/living on the street) and settings (hotels, prisons, streets) where people may be more vulnerable to start engaging in HIV risk behaviour.

-Efforts undertaken so far appear to be having an effect: numerous national HIV prevention and

-AIDS treatment guidelines and protocols have been developed, laws and policies have been revised or new ones introduced, key target groups have been reached by HIV prevention information, commodities and treatment services, capacity of health care providers, prison staff, peer educators, youth and NGOs has been built, and government capacity has been strengthened in monitoring and evaluation, including biological behavioural surveillance.
+Efforts undertaken so far appear to be having an effect.
+Numerous national HIV prevention and AIDS treatment guidelines and protocols have been developed, laws and policies have been revised or new ones introduced.
+Key target groups have been reached by HIV prevention information, commodities and treatment services, capacity of health care providers, prison staff, peer educators, youth and NGOs has been built.
+Government capacity has been strengthened in monitoring and evaluation, including biological behavioral surveillance.
 Improved coordination between government and NGOs has been noted and there is now broad recognition of the strong role community service organisations play in the AIDS response.
-Surveys undertaken in 2006 and 2008 detected low prevalence among all groups surveyed and showed some encouraging trends with detected improvements in behaviour among IDUs and SWs.
+Surveys undertaken in 2010 and 2011 detected low prevalence among SWs and IDUs and showed some encouraging trends with detected improvements in behaviour among IDUs and SWs.
+Survey undertaken in 2011 among MSM is the first BBS among MSM in Montenegro and it was conducted after one unsuccessful attempt of RDS survey in 2008 and successful formative survey in 2010.
+Study was designed as bio-behavioral cross sectional survey based on the snowball sampling methodology.
+This survey provides solid informational basis for having the initial insight into the situation related to HIV infection among MSM population and serves as the basis for preparing and conducting of surveys that will follow in this population.
 Nevertheless, despite the substantial progresses made, programmes targeting at-risk populations have to keep momentum and substantially expand coverage to be able to provide significant effect in the national response to HIV.